-Our duties, and the pledge.
+LORDS.
+Our duties and the pledge.

-Re-enter GHOST OF BANQUO
+Re-enter Ghost.

+hide thee!

-Avaunt! and quit my sight! let the earth hide thee!
-Thy bones are marrowless, thy blood is cold; Thou hast no speculation in those eyes Which thou dost glare with!
+Thy bones are marrowless, thy blood is cold;

+Thou hast no speculation in those eyes

+Which thou dost glare with.

+MACBETH.
+Avaunt, and quit my sight!
+Let the earth

-Think of this, good peers, But as a thing of custom: 'tis no other; Only it spoils the pleasure of the time.
+LADY MACBETH.
+Think of this, good peers,

+But as a thing of custom.
+'Tis no other,

+Only it spoils the pleasure of the time.

-What man dare, I dare:
+MACBETH.
+What man dare, I dare.

 Approach thou like the rugged Russian bear,

 The arm'd rhinoceros, or the Hyrcan tiger;

 Take any shape but that, and my firm nerves

-Shall never tremble: or be alive again,
+Shall never tremble.
+Or be alive again,

-And dare me to the desert with thy sword;
+And dare me to the desert with thy sword.

 If trembling I inhabit then, protest me

 The baby of a girl.
 Hence, horrible shadow!

 Unreal mockery, hence!

-GHOST OF BANQUO vanishes
+Exit Ghost.

-Why, so: being gone,
+Why, so, being gone,

 I am a man again.
-Pray you, sit still.
+Pray you sit still.

-You have displaced the mirth, broke the good meeting, With most admired disorder.
+LADY MACBETH.
+You have displaced the mirth, broke the

+good meeting,

+With most admired disorder.

+MACBETH.
 Can such things be,

 And overcome us like a summer's cloud,

 Without our special wonder?
 You make me strange

-Even to the disposition that I owe,
+Even to the disposition that I owe

-When now I think you can behold such sights,
+When now I think you can behold such sights

-And keep the natural ruby of your cheeks,
+And keep the natural ruby of your cheeks

-When mine is blanched with fear.
+When mine is blanch'd with fear.

+ROSS.
 What sights, my lord?

+LADY MACBETH.
+I pray you, speak not; he grows worse

+and worse;

-I pray you, speak not; he grows worse and worse; Question enrages him.
-At once, good night: Stand not upon the order of your going, But go at once.
+Question enrages him.
+At once, good night.

+Stand not upon the order of your going,

+But go at once.

-Good night; and better health Attend his majesty!
+LENNOX.
+Good night, and better health Attend his Majesty!

+LADY MACBETH.
 A kind good night to all!
-Exeunt all but MACBETH and LADY MACBETH

-It will have blood; they say, blood will have blood: Stones have been known to move and trees to speak; Augurs and understood relations have By magot-pies and choughs and rooks brought forth The secret'st man of blood.
+Exevnt all but Macbeth and Lady Macbeth.
+MACBETH. will have blood; they say blood will have blood.
+Stones have been known to move and trees to speak; Augures and understood relations have By maggot pies and choughs and rooks brought forth .......The tragedy of macbeth | Sct III The secret'st man of blood.
 What is the night?
+LADY MACBETH.
 Almost at odds with morning, which is which.

+MACBETH.
 How say'st thou, that Macduff denies his person At our great bidding?

+LADY MACBETH.
 Did you send to him, sir?

-I hear it by the way; but I will send:
+MACBETH.
+I hear it by the way, but I will send.

 There's not a one of them but in his house

-I keep a servant fee'd.
-I will to-morrow,
+I keep a servant feed.
+I will tomorrow,

-And betimes I will, to the weird sisters:
+And betimes I will, to the weird sisters.

 More shall they speak; for now I am bent to know,

 By the worst means, the worst.
-For mine own good,
+For mine own good

-All causes shall give way: I am in blood
+All causes shall give way.
+I am in blood

 Stepp'd in so far that, should I wade no more,

-Returning were as tedious as go o'er:
+Returning were as tedious as go o'er.

-Strange things I have in head, that will to hand; Which must be acted ere they may be scann'd.
+Strange things I have in head that will to hand,

+Which must be acted ere they may be scann'd.

+LADY MACBETH.
 You lack the season of all natures, sleep.

+MACBETH.
 Come, we'll to sleep.
-My strange and self-abuse Is the initiate fear that wants hard use: We are yet but young in deed.
-Exeunt
+My strange and self-abuse

+Is the initiate fear that wants hard use.

+We are yet but young in deed.
+Exeunt &

+Scene V

+A heath.
+Thunder.